-To The Board of Directors of Security National Financial Corporation
+To The Board of Directors and Shareholders of Security National Financial Corporation

-We have audited the accompanying consolidated balance sheet of Security National Financial Corporation and subsidiaries as of December 31, 1999, and the related consolidated statements of earnings, stockholders' equity, and cash flows for the year ended December 31, 1999.
-Our audit also included the 1999 financial statement schedules listed in the Index at Item 8.
+We have audited the accompanying consolidated balance sheet of Security National Financial Corporation and subsidiaries as of December 31, 2000 and 1999, and the related consolidated statements of earnings, stockholders' equity, and cash flows for the years then ended.
+In connection with our audit of the financial statements, we have also audited the amounts included in the financial statement schedules as listed in the accompanying index under Item 8.
 These financial statements and schedules are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedules based on our audit.
+Our responsibility is to express an opinion on these financial statements and schedules based on our audits.

-We conducted our audit in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with U.S. generally accepted auditing standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Security National Financial Corporation and subsidiaries at December 31, 1999, and the consolidated results of their operations and their cash flows for the year ended December 31, 1999, in conformity with generally accepted accounting principles.
-Also, in our opinion, the related 1999 financial statement schedules, when considered in relation to the basic financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Security National Financial Corporation and subsidiaries at December 31, 2000 and 1999, and the consolidated results of their operations and their cash flows for the years ended December 31, 2000 and 1999, in conformity with U.S. generally accepted accounting principles.
+Also, in our opinion, the related 2000 financial statement schedules, when considered in relation to the basic financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.